About the TriNet Challenge

 Who can participate?

 Any student, staff or faculty member with a current affiliation with UC San Diego.
-Those with environmentally relevant ideas at all stages of development, including social entrepreneurship, are welcome to apply.
+Those with an idea that relates to the environment (comes from, inspired by, or directly impacts nature) at all stages of development, including social entrepreneurship, are welcome to apply.

 What's the process?